 Tips to Add Text in Lightroom

-Just like you want to have your style chosen for options in Lightroom, such as batch editing photos, try to have an idea of the text you want to add to each photo before you begin setting up your text.
+Just like you want to have your style chosen for options in Lightroom, such as batch editing your wedding photos, try to have an idea of the text you want to add to each photo before you begin setting up your text.
 There are several modules and many steps you will need to follow to add text in Lightroom for various reasons.

 It would be unfortunate to get halfway through the process only to decide you have no idea what type of text you want to add to your photos.
 A consistent process for your images can also speed up the time it takes you to add text to your wedding images.